 With a few reusable shopping bags and the packaging from the products we already purchase, we can eliminate the need for single-use plastic bags.

 One Week Packaging Experiment

 Try the following packaging experiment for one week, two for small households.

-- Repurpose a cardboard box, plastic crate, or laundry basket for use a packaging collection box.
+- Repurpose a cardboard box, plastic crate, or laundry basket for use as a packaging collection box.

 - Place the collection box in a convenient and visible location such as the kitchen pantry, laundry room, or garage.

-- Next go through your collection and think of ways the various containers and packaging can be repurposed or reused at least one time, like to dispose of messy kitchen or pet waste.
+- Next, go through your collection and think of ways the various containers and packaging can be repurposed or reused at least one time, like to dispose of the messy kitchen or pet waste.